etnt/edbg/README.md

 # E D B G

-A tty based interface to the Erlang debugger/tracer and supervisors.
+A tty based interface to the Erlang debugger/tracer and supervisor tree browser.

 If you don't like GUI's, `edbg` may be your cup of tea.